Julia Fiedorczuk is a poet, translator, and literary critic who popularised the idea of ecopoetics. She was born on 23rd February 1975 in Warsaw.

 Road.
 Exit, transl.
 Elżbieta Wójcik-Leese

-Julia Fiedorczuk presents herself as a representative of ecopoetry - a genre created in Anglosaxon literature, which tries to describe relations between man and nature or analyze earlier texts from this perspective.
-She is interested in overcoming the anthropocentric vision of the world, a shift in the perception of what is human and what is non human.
-She is connected to this genre not only by her poetry, but also essays, especially Cyborg w ogrodzie.
-Wprowadzenie do ekokrytyki / A Cyborg in the Garden.
-Introduction to Ecocriticism (2015) and a book co-authored with the Mexican poet and translator Gerardo Beltrán, Ecopoetry (2015).
-Professor Joanna Durczak calls it
+Julia Fiedorczuk presents herself as a representative of ecopoetics – a genre created in Anglo-Saxon literature, which tries to describe relations between man and nature or analyze earlier texts from this perspective.
+She is interested in overcoming the anthropocentric vision of the world, a shift in the perception of what is human and what is non-human.
+She is connected to this genre not only by her poetry but also essays, especially Cyborg w Ogrodzie: Wprowadzenie do Ekokrytyki / A Cyborg in the Garden: Introduction to Ecocriticism (2015) and a book co-authored with the Mexican poet and translator Gerardo Beltrán, Ecopoetry (2015).
+Professor Joanna Durczak calls it:

 a book which equips the Polish ecocritic/philologist with all the elementary research tools, a wide English bibliography and a navigation equipment which allows to move in the jungle of themes and approaches created by this critical school in the last 25 years.

-In her description of the Poranek Marii (Maria's Morning) collection of short stories, Justyna Sobolewska emphasised two properties of Fiedorczuk's prose: her exceptional way of writing about nature and the way in which the author “talks about harm, pain, sexual violence, and shows the moment at which the life of her protagonists (mainly female) are suddenly shaken up.”
-Both motifs are found in the titular short story, featuring a character called Zetka, a former tailoring school student and rape victim who lives in a forest
+In her description of the Poranek Marii (Maria's Morning) collection of short stories, Justyna Sobolewska emphasised two properties of Fiedorczuk's prose: her exceptional way of writing about nature and the way in which the author 'talks about harm, pain, sexual violence, and shows the moment at which the life of her protagonists (mainly female) is suddenly shaken up'.
+Both motifs are found in the titular short story, featuring a character called Zetka, a former tailoring school student and rape victim who lives in a forest.

 In Close Countries Fiedorczuk exposes the creatures' sensitivity, she discovers even brutal tarantulas are delicate and fragile, and their venom is not as dangerous as we are used to thinking.
-She seems to be saying that we create most of our fears ourselves - wrote Aleksandra Byrska (Instytut Książki, 23.05.2016).
+She seems to be saying that we create most of our fears ourselves (Instytut Książki, 23.05.2016).

 - Cyborg w ogrodzie.
-Uwagi o ekokrytyce, Gdański: Wydawnictwo Naukowe Katedra, 2015.
+Uwagi o ekokrytyce, Wydawnictwo Naukowe Katedra, Gdańsk 2015.